neurodevs/.github/profile/README.md

 ## Background

 Many Neurodevs projects originated from work conducted under SBIR, STTR, and TACFI grants.
-Most of these packages have been deployed on U.S. Air Force bases worldwide in initiatives supporting mindfulness training, sound experiences, and other wellness programs.
+Most of these packages have been deployed on U.S. Air Force bases worldwide in "mind gyms" supporting mindfulness training, sound experiences, and other wellness programs.
 I have never directly been part of the USAF, instead working with a startup called [Lumena](https://lumenalabs.com/) for the past 5+ years.
 My aim remains advancing open-source software for neuroinformatics.

 ## Contributing